NAMI HelpLine

 Common side effects

-Headache, weight loss, dry mouth, trouble sleeping (insomnia), nausea, dizziness, constipation, fast heartbeat, and sore throat.
+Headache, weight loss, dry mouth, trouble sleeping (insomnia), sweating, nausea, dizziness, constipation, fast heartbeat, and sore throat.
 These will often improve over the first week or two as you continue to take the medication.

 Rare/serious side effects

-In general the risk of seizures due to bupropion is low.
+In general, the risk of seizures due to bupropion is low.
 The risk of having a seizure increases with higher than recommended doses of bupropion, a history of seizures or head injury, tumor in the brain, severe liver disease, an eating disorder, alcohol or drug dependence, or taking other drugs that can also increase your risk of having a seizure.

 Are There Any Risks For Taking Bupropion For Long Periods Of Time?